Why Visit Costa Rica

 From Panama: We did this once after our trip to Bocas del Toro, and it is fairly straightforward.
 Be prepared to present your passport for Panamanian exit stamps.
 You might be asked to show proof of departure, such as a return flight home.
 We were through immigration in moments with just a quick glance and stamp of our passports.
 There were numerous buses waiting at the border to continue us on our journey.
 We recommend researching additional tips and recommendations for each border crossing.

-From Nicaragua: We have no experience with this, but from our understanding it is also pretty straightforward.
+From Nicaragua: We have no experience crossing the border on land, but from our understanding, it is also pretty straightforward.
 You’ll have to pay a $1 tax and $2 exit fee to receive your Nicaraguan exit stamp.
 To enter Costa Rica, you’ll likely be asked for proof of departure within 90 days.
 There are numerous buses that depart from the border.
 We highly recommend Nature Air flights between San Jose and Managua for easy travel and gorgeous views.

 Buses: Buses are frequent, inexpensive and fairly reliable around Costa Rica.
-These were our primary mode of transportation.
 If you’re trying to keep costs down, buses are a great way.
-Expect to pay around $3-$10 depending on length of trip.
+Expect to pay around $3-$10 depending on the length of trip.

 Car: If you have a car at your disposal, that will make traveling in Costa Rica much easier.
 There were a few places we stayed where hotel owners were shocked we had shown up without a car, such as in Playa Grande and Cahuita.
 Now that we own a Jeep, we have no idea how we ever explored Costa Rica without it.
 Of course, it is possible.

 Air: Costa Rica has numerous airports across the country.
 With the exception of the Caribbean, the majority of the country is easily accessible via air.
 Nature Air is one of the major providers.
 It’s also the world’s first carbon neutral airline, which is pretty cool.